 Like Zhongzheng, accommodations in Wanhua are mostly spread between the budget and mid-range with the latter being the neighbourhoods true speciality.
 With the hip vibes of Ximending in its midst, it’s probably not surprising that Wanhua’s home to some of the best boutique hotels in Taipei.

 Don’t know where to start looking?
-Here are some recommendations for the best hotels in Wanhua including some of the best hotels in Ximending:
+Here are some recommendations for where to stay in Wanhua…

 - Energy Inn: A small modern 3-star hotel in a central location.
 The comfortable rooms feature endearing wall art that brightens up your day.
 Ximen MRT is just 5 minutes away by foot.

 - Booking.com | Agoda

 - Cho Hotel: A cozy central hotel peppered with rustic & retro touches that give it a cool artsy vibe.
 The location, just two minutes from the heart of the Ximending area, is simply perfect for any stay in city.

 - Booking.com | Agoda

 - WESTGATE Hotel: With over a dozen skydiving Buddhas to greet you in the lobby, you’ll be instantly charmed when you stay at this 4-star hotel.
 The modern rooms here are both classy and spacious.
 Ximen Station is, quite literally, steps away.

 - Booking.com | Agoda

 The well-to-do of Taipei are no strangers to Xinyi District.
 Driven by the massive drawing power of Taipei 101, Xinyi’s sprouted a whole host of restaurants and upscale malls that have made it, not only a great place to wander around, but one of the top places to stay in the city.

 Compared to the Wanhua, Datong or Zhongzheng areas, Xinyi is decidedly more modern.
 For more traditional Taiwanese accommodation options, you’ll probably need to look elsewhere.

 I’d recommend staying in Xinyi to mid-range and luxury travellers who aren’t afraid to spend on their comfort.
 Xinyi isn’t known for its budget-friendliness, but in return, you’ll get a chance to experience some of Taipei’s best shopping, food, and accommodations first-hand.